Stamps on Music

 at APS Stampshow 2008, Hartford, CT.

-immediate past-President of The Royal Philatelic Society of New Zealand,
+a current Council Member & past-President of The Royal Philatelic Society

 As well as numerous articles